 Today, we have a bold new vision.
-We want to transform Hope Foundry into a space where everyone can access the creative arts – opening new facilities in 2023 that will benefit the entire community.
+We want to transform Hope Foundry into a space where everyone can access the creative arts – opening new facilities that will benefit the entire community.
 This will allow for MAP Charity’s impact to be amplified: reaching new and wider audiences, beyond its core alternative education provision, while positively contributing to the local economy.

 Built in 1831, Hope Foundry is a stunning Grade II-listed building with a longstanding history of making, creating and inventing as part of Leeds’ proud industrial heritage.
 With the support of the public, we will continue that legacy: building a kitchen, café, roof-garden, studios, co-working, event, gallery and retail spaces whilst expanding the charity’s central provision for young people.